communitiesuk/delta-common-infrastructure/terraform/modules/jaspersoft/README.md

 * Edit the data source "ML POST" so that it has the correct URL, port and credentials for connection to MarkLogic:
   * `http://marklogic.vpc.local:8143/?user=jasperreports`
   * Username = `jasperreports`, password in Secrets Manager.
 Needs to be created on the MarkLogic server
+* On staging, edit the queries in treasury-report.jrxml and treasury-report-common.jrxml to use the line labelled "for staging".
+Otherwise the report gets stuck in an infinite loop, fills up the disk and crashes the server.
+On test, maybe best to avoid the treasury report.